-Security General of the UN, Antonio Gutteres has coined this the Decade of Action and Delivery for the 17 Sustainable Development Goals.
-This is where Seaweed can help!
+Security General of the UN, António Guterres has coined this the decade of action and delivery for the 17 Sustainable Development Goals.
+This is where algae can help!

-This UN study advised that the world could be easily fed by sustainably farming just two % of the ocean while reducing climate change and cutting marine pollution at the same time.
+This UN study, A deep dive into Zero Hunger: the seaweed revolution, advised that the world could be easily fed by sustainably farming just two per cent of the ocean while reducing climate change and cutting marine pollution at the same time.

 The UN study estimated that farming only 2% of the ocean could provide enough protein to feed a world population of 12 billion people.